 - He professes a desire to spend less time playing video games, but is unable to achieve this.

 - Efforts to limit the time he spends gaming make him irritable or moody.

 - He foregoes social activities and sporting events in favour of playing video games.

 - He appears disinterested in real-world or offline activities.

 - He spends more time alone than usual.

 - He lies or tries to cover up the amount of time he spends gaming.

 Gaming Addiction Treatment at The Edge

-Gaming addiction can derail a young man’s life, but it’s treatable.
+Gaming addiction for young men is treatable.
 If you’ve taken steps to control your son’s gaming addiction, but nothing has worked, contact The Edge.
 We provide effective treatment for video game addiction at our resort-like inpatient centre in Northern Thailand.
 Our whole-body approach combines cognitive behavioural therapy, individual and group therapy and physical activity.

 We can give your son the help he so desperately needs.
 Contact us today to find out more.